svanke/cookiecutter-django/README.rst

             from cookiecutter.main import cookiecutter
             cookiecutter('https://github.com/svanke/cookiecutter-django.git')

-3. Fill in cookiecutter's answers.
+3. Fill in cookiecutter's answers(username and password can't be the same).
 4. Using terminal create project's postgresql database.
 Name should be the same as {project_name}
     Type command in terminal: createdb -U {username} -W {project_name}
     Password same as used in cookiecutter's template.